2 Grandmothers Injured In Separate Minnesota Purse Snatching Attacks

 The thieves who attacked Ferguson used her credit card at a Target in Richfield.
 Police were able to get surveillance images of their car and one of the suspects as he exited the store.
 Coupled with the video and pictures of the suspect at Walgreens, both families are hopeful the men will be arrested.

-“I hope they can somehow identify with family members and realize how hurt they would be if it happened to their grandmother or great grandmother,” Stuthman said.MORE NEWS: Gathered Oaks: Minnesota's Popular Countryside Grain Bin Airbnb
+“I hope they can somehow identify with family members and realize how hurt they would be if it happened to their grandmother or great grandmother,” Stuthman said.MORE NEWS: New Laws Going Into Effect Jan.
+1 Include Free Park Permits For MN Tribes, Increase On Med-Assisted Rx Rates

 Police say the suspects are different people in each case, which is why they don’t feel the crimes are connected.
 Anyone who has information or recognizes the suspects or their vehicle in the pictures is asked to call St. Paul Police at 651-266-5650.